 Remember to pay attention to the most recent news.
 By the time you read this, things may have changed!
 But when I visited Egypt just a few months ago, I felt safer than many other countries I’ve visited in the past.

-For some more general advice, check out our Backpacker Safety 101 for tips and tricks to stay safe whilst backpacking Morocco, and pick yourself up a backpacker security belt to keep your cash safe on the road.
+For some more information, check out our dedicated guide to staying safe in Egypt; it’s full of useful tips and up-to-date situations.
+While you’re at it, pick yourself up a backpacker security belt to keep your cash safe on the road.

 Sex, Drugs, and Rock ‘N’ Roll in Egypt